Camouflage passport

 A New Granada camouflage passport.
 The design on this cover includes the name of a country that no longer exists (New Granada) and a fictional coat of arms based on the coat of arms of Dominica.

 A camouflage passport is a document, designed to look like a real passport, issued in the name of a non-existent country or entity.
 It may be sold with matching documents, such as an international driver's license, club membership card, insurance documents or similar supporting identity papers.
+Such a passport is intended to allow a person to disguise their true nationality, in a potentially dangerous situation where the passport is only superficially checked.

-A camouflage passport is not a real, valid passport and is to be distinguished from a valid second passport, which an individual with dual citizenship may be eligible to hold, a novelty fantasy passport, or a fake of a real passport.
+A camouflage passport is not a real, valid passport and is to be distinguished from a valid second passport (which an individual with dual citizenship may be eligible to hold), a novelty fantasy passport, or a fake of a real passport.

 Origins

-False identity documents have a long history, but in 1998, the idea of the camouflage passport was credited by the Financial Times to Donna Walker of Houston, who said she had got the idea ten years earlier when an American on a hijacked aircraft was shot because of his nationality.
+False identity documents have a long history, but in 1998, the idea of the camouflage passport was credited by the Financial Times to Donna Walker of Houston, who said she had got the idea ten years earlier when an American on a hijacked aircraft was shot because of her nationality.

-Walker said that she started by asking the Sri Lankan embassy whether they still had rights over the name Ceylon and, finding they did not, went on to ask the U.S. State Department whether producing a passport in that name would be legal, and they "couldn't show (her) it wasn't".
+Walker said that she started by asking the Sri Lankan embassy whether they still had rights over the name Ceylon and, finding they did not, went on to ask the U.S. State Department whether producing a passport in that name would be legal, and they "couldn't show [her] it wasn't".
 Walker went on to produce hundreds of passports in different country names, trading as International Documents Service, and described her "finest hour" as being during the Iraqi invasion of Kuwait when a group of European oil executives were able to use her documents to pass through Iraqi checkpoints and escape to Jordan.

 She said the basic idea was to look like "a not very interesting man from a not very interesting country".